Skip to content

 image

-Log in to Guance and enter the specific project space.
+Log in to guance and enter the specific project space.
 Click on Application Performance Monitoring to view:

 image

-Introduction to Distributed Tracing (APM)
+Introduction to Tracing (APM)

-Explanation of key terms related to distributed tracing:
+Definitions of key terms related to tracing:

-Keyword Explanation
+Keyword Definition

-Enable Tracing Inputs in datakit.conf
+Enable tracing inputs in datakit.conf

-###########--------Linux Environment---------##########
+###########--------Linux environment---------##########

 $ cd /usr/local/datakit/conf.d/

-###########--------Windows Environment-------##########
+###########--------Windows environment-------##########

 $ C:\Program Files\datakit\conf.d